mmistakes/so-simple-theme/_posts/2018-03-14-how-to-deploy-applications-to-digitalocean-with-terraform.md

 *Terraform is smart enough to understand that domain can't be created without droplet's IP address, so first it will create a droplet, and then it will give correct ip_address for the domain value.*

 Almost done.
-The last thing to do is set provider credentials, so create `credentials.tf` file in the same directory and put next lines into:
+The last thing to do is to set provider credentials, so create `credentials.tf` file in the same directory and put next lines into:

 {% gist 874254f5ff8616f7dd7679b443012b79 %}